natario1/CameraView/docs/_extra/v1-migration-guide.md

 The video snapshot supports audio and respects the `Audio`, max duration, max size & codec settings, which makes it a powerful tool.
 The drawback is that it needs:

 - API 18.
-If called before, it throws
+If called on earlier versions, it throws an `IllegalStateException`
 - An OpenGL preview (see below).
-If not, it throws
+If not, it throws an `IllegalStateException`

 ##### Video capturing
 Some new APIs were introduced, which are respected by both standard videos and snapshot videos: